Fiat JTD engine: Twin Turbo

 Engine cover of Lancia Delta's 1.9 TT Multijet.

-Fiat Powertrain Technologies released information about a new two stage turbo (twin turbo) version of this engine in summer 2007, which is available with two power levels, one producing 180.
-PS and one 190.
-PS, both with a maximum torque output of 400.
+Fiat Powertrain Technologies released information about a new two stage turbo (twin turbo) version of this engine in summer 2007, which is available with two power levels, one producing 180 PS and one 190 PS, both with a maximum torque output of 400.
 Nm at 2000 rpm.
 The 180 PS version production started summer 2007.
 The engine weighs approximately 185 kg.
-This engine will be sold both to Fiat Group Automobiles and other brands, but the 190.
-PS version is reserved only to Fiat Group Automobiles.
+This engine will be sold both to Fiat Group Automobiles and other brands, but the 190 PS version is reserved only for Fiat Group Automobiles.